Dawod-G/ENSEA_Typst-Template/volt-internship-ensea/-draft/template-internship.typ

 #let internship(
   // Mandatory variables
-  COMPANY-LOGO: none,
+  company-logo: none,
-  AUTHORS: none,
+  authors: none,
-  STUDENT-INFO: none,
+  student-info: none,
-  TITLE: none,
+  title: none,
-  INTERNSHIP-DETAILS: none,
+  internship-details: none,
   // Optional variables
-  ENABLE-LIST-FIGURES: true,
+  enable-list-figures: true,
-  ENABLE-LIST-TABLES: false,
+  enable-list-tables: false,
-  ENABLE-LIST-APPENDICES: false,
+  enable-list-appendices: false,
-  ENABLE-GLOSSARY: false,
+  enable-glossary: false,
-  ENABLE-ABSTRACT: true,
+  enable-abstract: true,
-  ENABLE-BIBLIOGRAPHY: true,
+  enable-bibliography: true,
-  ENABLE-APPENDICES: true,
+  enable-appendices: true,
   // File to import
   ABSTRACT: none,
-  ACKNOWLEDGEMENTS: none,
+  acknowledgements: none,
-  APPENDICES: none,
+  appendices: none,
-  REFERENCES: none,
+  references: none,
   body,
 ) = {
-  // Check if all mandatory variables are defined. if COMPANY-LOGO == none {
+  // Check if all mandatory variables are defined. if company-logo == none {
     panic(
-      "The `COMPANY-LOGO` variable must be defined.
+      "The `company-logo` variable must be defined.
 It should be a string representing the path to the company logo.", )
   }

-  if AUTHORS == none {
+  if authors == none {
     panic(
-      "The `AUTHORS` variable must be defined.
+      "The `authors` variable must be defined.
 It should be a list of strings representing the authors of the report.", )
   }

-  if STUDENT-INFO == none {
+  if student-info == none {
     panic(
-      "The `STUDENT-INFO` variable must be defined.
+      "The `student-info` variable must be defined.
 It should be a string with the student's information.", )
   }

-  if TITLE == none {
+  if title == none {
     panic(
-      "The `TITLE` variable must be defined.
+      "The `title` variable must be defined.
 It should be a string representing the title of the report.", )
   }

-  if INTERNSHIP-DETAILS == none {
+  if internship-details == none {
     panic(
-      "The `INTERNSHIP-DETAILS` variable must be defined.
+      "The `internship-details` variable must be defined.
 It should be a string describing the details of the internship.", )
   }

-  set document(author: AUTHORS, title: TITLE)
+  set document(author: authors, title: title)

   set page(paper: "a4", margin: auto)